ctrivino1/Double-Machine-Learning-Python-RShiny/README.md

 Thank you for your interest and support!
 [Launch the DML Causal Analysis Tool](https://big-cat.shinyapps.io/DML_Causal_Analyisis_Tool/)

-## In addition to learning about causal analysis, users can gain advanced knowledge of RShiny in the following areas:

-### Integrating Python Scripts within R/Rshiny

-Learn how to integrate Python scripts within RShiny and convert Pandas dataframes back to R data framess seamlessly.
-If you use my created dml.py function a citation is highly appreciated: [Citation](#citation)
+# Educational Features

-### Modularizing RShiny apps
+### RShiny App Development

-Understand how to modularize an RShiny app using files for better organization, espeically for large Rshiny projects.
+-   **Modularizing RShiny apps**: Understand how to modularize an RShiny app using files for better organization, especially for large RShiny projects.

-### Using Reactive Functions

-Explore how to use reactive functions effectively and save reactive variables for subsequent calculations.
+-   **Using Reactive Functions**: Explore how to use reactive functions effectively and save reactive variables for subsequent calculations.

-### embedding Google Slides

-Learn how to incorporate Google Slides into your RShiny app, allowing users to view slides seamlessly.
+-   **Embedding Google Slides**: Learn how to incorporate Google Slides into your RShiny app, allowing users to view slides seamlessly.

-### Including Custom HTML Objects

-Understand how to include custom HTML objects rendered from an .Rmd file directly into your RShiny app.

-### Incorporating Objects from a www File

-Discover how to incorporate objects from a `www` file into your app, as instructed at the bottom of the `dml_ui.R` file located in the `tabs` folder.

-### Using Slidy Presentation in RMD Files

-Learn how to utilize the `slidy_presentation` option for RMD files and customize the output using CSS code, as explained in the notes section of the `.Rmd` file.
+-   **Using Slidy Presentation in RMD Files**: Learn how to utilize the `slidy_presentation` option for RMD files and customize the output using CSS code, as explained in the notes section of the `.Rmd` file.

-### Setting Up Virtual Python Environment
+### Integration of Python Scripts in RShiny

+-   **Integrating Python Scripts within R/Rshiny**: Learn how to integrate Python scripts within RShiny and convert Pandas dataframes back to R data frames seamlessly.
+If you use my created dml.py function, a citation is highly appreciated: [Citation](#citation).
-Understand how to set up a virtual Python environment within RShiny using the `.Rprofile` file.
+-   **Setting Up Virtual Python Environment**: Understand how to set up a virtual Python environment within RShiny using the `.Rprofile` file.

+### Modularization and Organization

+-   **Incorporating Objects from a www File**: Discover how to incorporate objects from a `www` file into your app, as instructed at the bottom of the `dml_ui.R` file located in the `tabs` folder.
+-   **Sourcing Code from other files**: Understand how to source code from other files, enabling values saved in one file to be used in another.

-### Incorporating CSS for Customized UI Options
+### Advanced UI Customization

+-   **Incorporating Custom HTML Objects**: Understand how to include custom HTML objects rendered from an .Rmd file directly into your RShiny app.
-Explore how to incorporate CSS for customized UI options, enhancing the visual appeal of your RShiny app.The CSS code is in a variable called 'css_body' in the  `dml_ui.R` file.
+-   **Incorporating CSS for Customized UI Options**: Explore how to incorporate CSS for customized UI options, enhancing the visual appeal of your RShiny app.
+The CSS code is in a variable called 'css_body' in the `dml_ui.R` file.

-### Incorporating JavaScript Code for custom Rshiny functionality

-Learn how to incorporate JavaScript code into your RShiny app for additional functionality and interactivity.The CSS code is in a variable called 'JS_body' in the  `dml_ui.R` file.
+-   **Incorporating JavaScript Code for Custom RShiny Functionality**: Learn how to incorporate JavaScript code into your RShiny app for additional functionality and interactivity.
+The JS code is in a variable called 'JS_body' in the `dml_ui.R` file.
 The JS code in this file allows the minimize button of a box() section to work.

-### Sourcing Code from other files

-Understand how to source code from other files, enabling values saved in one file to be used in another.

-By exploring these features and functionalities, users can gain a comprehensive understanding of causal analysis with Double Machine Learning while also enhancing their skills in various aspects of RShiny app development.
+### Version Control and Collaboration

+-   **Version Control and Collaboration**: Practice version control techniques using Git and GitHub.
+Collaborate with peers on app development, share code, and review pull requests.

+### Research and Citation Practices

+-   **Research and Citation Practices**: Understand the importance of citing relevant literature and research papers in academic projects.
+Learn how to properly cite sources and give credit to original authors.

+### Data Science Best Practices

+-   **Data Science Best Practices**: Gain exposure to best practices in data preprocessing, analysis, and interpretation.
+Learn how to validate and interpret causal inference results in real-world scenarios.

 <a name="citation"></a>
 ### Citation